kaklise/WNTR/documentation/overview.rst

    In addition to resilience analysis for drinking water systems, WNTR now includes functionality to simulate and analyze resilience of stormwater and wastewater systems.
    This builds on **EPA's Storm Water Management Model (SWMM)** :cite:p:`ross22`.
-   See :ref:`stormwater` for more information.
+   See the :ref:`stormwater` extension for more information.

 WNTR can be installed through the United States Environmental Protection Agency (US EPA) GitHub organization at https://github.com/USEPA/WNTR.
 An integrated development environment